 It's not about you.
 You know that, should anything happen to you, the life insurance you have purchased is in place to protect and provide financial relief for those who must carry on without you.
 It’s about them.

 Because you care about your family, you want to ensure the financial security of family members if you’re suddenly not around to provide it.

 By protecting their financial future, you’re enabling your loved ones to maintain their lifestyle, if something unexpected should happen to you.

 Too often, when an income earner dies, survivors are forced to make tough, dramatic decisions—and to do so quickly.
 They have to make the decisions at a time when they may not be emotionally in a position to make good choices.
 Life insurance gives survivors a chance to adjust over time rather than having to move to a downsized home or find a new job right away.

 Your life insurance gives your family choices by providing the benefits to help pay off debts, to help meet housing payments and ongoing living expenses, to help fund college educations for your children or grandchildren, and much, much more.

 • Life insurance provides cash when it’s needed most.

 Your life insurance policy can deliver a specified sum of money at the exact time of need.
 Upon your death, your family can be assured that the amount you’ve chosen—perhaps hundreds of thousands of dollars, maybe even millions—will be there almost immediately.
 And that death benefit is generally not subject to federal income taxes.
 For example, a $500,000 policy provides $500,000 in death benefit proceeds.

 If you are not completely certain that your coverage is in line with your family’s needs, please contact your New York Life agent.
 When you meet, you’ll work together to determine how much coverage you need, review what products and policies are right for you, and review cost comparisons.

-Connect with a financial professional to customize a plan that works best for you.
+Connect with a financial professional to customize a strategy that works best for you.